Computable-Finance/CoFiX/docs/how_to_integrate_cofix.md

 ## How to Calculate Prices and Execute Swaps

 ### Get Prices from NEST Oracle

+*Note: CoFiX integrates NEST v3.5 currently.
+Check the next section [Get Latest Price and Calculate Accurate K Value (Updates on NEST v3.5)] to get latest price of some token.*

 CoFiX uses paid NEST price oracle as a price source for trading.